"The call to courage begins with vulnerability."

 Tom came back, at the end, to where he always comes back: battle buddies.

-On the battlefield, he said, if you ask any war fighter — male or female — "Were you ever vulnerable?" — they will say yes.
+On the battlefield, he said, if you ask any war fighter — male or female — were you ever vulnerable, they will say yes.
 Every single time.
 One hundred percent.
-Because the battlefield strips the performance away.
-Nobody gets to be invincible when the ground is shaking.
+Because the battlefield strips the performance away fast.
+Nobody gets to be invincible when the ground is shaking and there is no fallback position.

-And yet we walk around in our civilian lives pretending the ground isn't shaking.
+And yet we walk around in civilian life pretending the ground isn't shaking.

 "Life is an adventure," Tom said.
 "And it's a battlefield.
 And it's hard.
-We've all seen that in each other, and we've experienced it ourselves.
+We've all seen that in each other and experienced it ourselves.
 And so we need each other."

 One of the men told a quiet story about his divorce.
-A Saturday morning, alone in the house.
-He couldn't stop crying.
-The weight of failure and brokenness sitting on his chest.
-And he picked up his phone and thought about calling a friend — a friend whose wife happened to be on his team at work.
+A Saturday morning, alone in the house, unable to stop crying.
+The weight of brokenness and failure sitting on his chest.
+He picked up his phone and thought about calling a friend — a friend whose wife happened to work on his team, two levels down from him in the org chart.
 Which meant that if he called, she would know.
-And that meant the leader he worked so hard to appear to be would be exposed as the suffering man he actually was.
+And that meant the leader he'd worked so hard to appear to be would be exposed as the suffering man he actually was.

 He called anyway.

 "I spent the rest of the day with them," he said.
 "It pulled me out of that pit.
 But it was vulnerable.
-I was struggling with whether it was even courageous — or was it just foolish?"
+And I was genuinely wrestling with whether it was courageous or just foolish."

-"Life isn't about being safe," he said.
+"Life isn't about being safe," someone said.
 "It's about managing risk.
 And that's really what parenting is.
-That's what friendship is.
-That's what any real relationship is."
+What friendship is.
+What any real relationship is."

-That is it, isn't it.
+That is the ground floor of it.
 The courage to be vulnerable is finally, at its root, an act of love.
-Love for the people around you.
-Love received from God.
-And enough love for yourself to believe that the truth of who you are — the whole of it, the medals and the limp and the hole in the door — is worth bringing into the room.
+Love for the people in your life.
+Love received from a God who sees the whole of you and holds you anyway.
+And enough love for yourself to believe that the truth of who you are — the medals and the limp, the accomplishments and the hole in the door — is worth bringing into the room.

 — ✦ —